-Highly moisturizing products (that characteristically do not flow out of the jar when inverted) for severe dry skin
+Highly moisturizing products (that characteristically do not flow out of the jar when inverted) for severely dry skin include:

 As a general rule, only mild corticosteroid creams like hydrocortisone should be used on the face, underarm, and groin areas.
 Long-term application of strong corticosteroid creams like fluocinonide may cause serious adverse effects, including skin thinning, stretch marks, and skin breakdown.

 Oral antihistamines such as diphenhydramine (Benadryl), hydroxyzine (Vistaril, Atarax), and cetirizine (Zyrtec) may also alleviate generalized itching in dry skin by allowing one to sleep better at night.
 They do not have a direct effect on the itching itself.